RakhithJK/Tyrrrz-LightBulb-wiki/Troubleshooting.md

 ### Gamma conflicts with other applications

 Some applications may also try to override gamma settings, especially games.
 In cases where both the application and LightBulb are regularly refreshing gamma, the screen may either flicker or changes by one of the sides may not be seen.
 Most of the time, you can disable changing gamma in other applications so they don't interfere.

+### Can't set a hotkey

+If a hotkey is already registered by another application, you will not be able to use in LightBulb.
+If you try to assign a hotkey which is already in use, LightBulb will not even know it was pressed at all.

+Refer to [this issue](https://github.com/Tyrrrz/LightBulb/issues/149#issuecomment-620044640) for more info.